 First Applicants Find Substantial Assets, of course!

-FAFSA is the national Free Application for Federal Student Aid but, based on how aid is distributed.
-Because aid is distributed on a first come, first serve basis, every student that hopes to receive aid for college must fill out this form to even be considered.
+FAFSA is the national Free Application for Federal Student Aid but, based on how aid is distributed, it may as well stand for First Applications Find Substantial Assets.
+Because aid is distributed on a first-come, first-serve basis, every student that hopes to receive aid for college must fill out this form to even be considered.
 Every college has its own deadline.

-The form is available online.
-This is a first come first serve as these loans are limited and time sensitive.
+The FAFSA is available online.
+This is a first come first serve as these loans are limited and time-sensitive.
 You can complete the application initially using estimated tax information and do not need to wait for your taxes to start the process.
-And, there is now an app for filling out FAFSA which includes access to the IRS’ data-retrieval tool.
+And, there is now an app for filling it out which includes access to the IRS’ data-retrieval tool.
 The app is called myStudentAid which will allow students to fill out the FAFSA on their phones.